-Just as the Saskatoon berries start to dry out, a new prairie berry emerges: Chokecherries!
+Just as the Saskatoon berries start to dry out, a new prairie berry emerges: the chokecherry!
 Chokecherries are very astringent, so they don’t taste good when you eat them straight off of the tree.
-However, when you extract the juice and copious amounts of sugar, they’re downright delicious.
+However, when you extract the juice and add copious amounts of sugar, they’re downright delicious.

-There are plenty of chokecherries at my Mother-in-law’s acreage, and for once the birds didn’t beat me to them.
-I was also lucky enough to be at a campsite that was completely surrounded with chokecherry bushes–what luck!!
-(Please tell me I’m not the only person who likes to go berry picking on their lake vacation.)
+There are plenty of chokecherries at my acreage.
+And when I first wrote this blog post, for once, the birds didn’t beat me to them!
+I was also lucky enough to be at a campsite that was completely surrounded by chokecherry bushes.
+Please tell me I’m not the only person who likes to go berry picking on their lake vacation…

 Where do you find Chokecherries?